dheerajshenoy/sonifycpp/README.md

 5. [ ] Waveform visualizer
 6. [ ] Export audio to various formats like MP4, AAC etc.
 7. [ ] Pixel audio visualiser (inpsecting each column or row of pixel from the image and producing the audio instantly).
+8. [ ] Video record the sonification image

 # Demo